 These elaborate and solemn affairs often include parishioners garbed in traditional local costumes carrying candles and statues of Mary or Christ through the street.
 And still others make a point of traveling to Rome for the Pope’s Easter sermon and annual blessing.
 So popular is this event that it’s recommended you order tickets at least 2-6 months in advance!

-The house blessing and street processions were unexpected, but for the most part I found Easter much like the American holiday.
+But for the most part I found Easter much like the American holiday.

 - People go to church.

 - The day is spent with family or friends, because unlike Christmas, you can spend Easter with whomever you wish.
 As the saying goes, “Natale con i tuoi, a Pasqua con chi voi.”
 (Christmas with family, Easter with whomever you want.)